AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 1. Run the following command to start the SDK:

-    * (on Microsoft Windows) sdk.bat start
+    * (on Microsoft Windows) `sdk.bat start`
-    * (on Linux or Apple Mac OS) sdk.sh start
+    * (on Linux or Apple Mac OS) `AEM_HOME=[local AEM Author installation] ./sdk.sh start`

     ![start-sdk-command](assets/start-sdk.png)

-You can now use the local development envionment to render Document of Record.
+You can now use the local development environment to render Document of Record.
 To test, upload an XDP file to your environment and render it. for example, http://localhost:4502/libs/xfaforms/profiles/default.print.pdf?template=crx:///content/dam/formsanddocuments/cheque-request.xdp converts the XDP file to the PDF document.

 ## Set up a development project for Forms based on Experience Manager archetype {#forms-cloud-service-local-development-environment}